Different Types of Tequila: More than just Reposado vs Añejo

 How to Drink Tequila

-A word to the wise, go easy on the tequila when you are visiting Tequila, Jalisco.
+A word to the wise, go easy on the tequila when you are visiting Tequila, Jalisco for the first time.
 If you are taking one of those all-you-can-drink tours they probably aren’t serving the best of the best tequilas and it can turn into a very long day.

 Tequila isn’t meant to be shot.
 It is intended to be sipped.
 The secret to tasting a high-proof tequila is to first give it a besito.
 Start with a little kiss just to wet the lips and prime your palette.
 Lick your lips and let your tongue get used to the alcohol.
 This way you will be able to appreciate the subtle flavors and secondary smell of each different style of tequila.